 Examination of other causes to explain the mortality of the 14 missing whales are complicated by the past history of AB pod.
-This pod was involved in interactions with the Prince William Sound sablefish longline fishery in the mid 1980's (Dahlheim 1988; Matkin et al. 1986, 1987; Leatherwood et al. 1990).
-In 1985, the National Marine Mammal Laboratory received reports of killer whales being shot by fishermen.
+This pod was involved in interactions with the Prince William Sound sablefish longline fishery in the mid 1980's (Dahlheim 1988: Matkin et al. 1986, 1987; Leatherwood et al. 1990).
+In 1985, the National Marine Mammal Laboratory received reports of killer whales either being shot at by fishermen or by fishermen using explosives to frighten whales away from their fishing gear.
 Several of the animals showed evidence of bullet wounds.
 In 1985, three whales were reported missing.
 In 1986, three additional whales were missing.
-In 1987 and 1988, this pod lost two more individuals.
-The loss of at least some of these 8 whales was attributed to shooting (although never confirmed).
+Between 1987 and 1988, this pod lost two more individuals.
+The loss of at least some of these 8 whales was attributed to shooting or the use of explosives (although never confirmed).
 These whales have never been seen again after the year they were first identified as missing.
-It is possible that the 14 whales reported missing during the 1989 through 1991 season could have been shot.
+It is possible that the 14 whales reported missing during the 1989 through 1991 season could have been shot or died as a result of explosives being used.
 However, this is unlikely because 1) longline fishing was closed between the time when all whales were accounted for (September 1988) and the time when the first seven whales were first determined missing (March 1989), 2) there were no reports of shootings and, 3) no new bullet wounds have been observed on individuals of AB pod since 1986.

 The remaining cause of death considered was the effect of the oil spill.
 Six different killer whale pods were observed swimming through oil (light sheen).
-The loss of the first seven animals from AB pod could have been through direct contact with the oil, such as from inhalation of toxic volatile gases.or ingestion.
+The loss of the first seven animals from AB pod could have been through direct contact with the oil, such as from inhalation of toxic volatile gases or ingestion.
 The loss of the six additional whales one year later is more difficult to explain from oil effects, but might have been associated with residual effects or from indirect effects (e.g., eating contaminated prey).

 It is very possible that AB pod was in the Naked Island area when fresh oil was blown down into that area on 27 March 1989.
 AB pod is known to frequent the Naked Island area in early spring presumably to feed on herring and become involved with the blackcod fishery that typically opens 1 April.
-Although killer whale pods are seen in tightly grouped formation when resting and socializing; often when feeding or travelling they are spread out across distances of a mile or greater.
-It is possible that within a specific pod that some whales and not others could have come in direct contact with oil.
+Although killer whale pods are seen in tightly grouped formation when resting and socializing often when feeding or travelling they are spread out across distances of a mile or greater.
+It is possible that within a specific pod, some whales and not others could have come in direct contact with oil.

 None of the missing whales were found stranded, although killer whales typically sink upon death (Zenkovich 1938).
 Four carcasses (only one whale could be identified and it was not from AB pod) were found during the 3-year period (1989-1991).
 This stranding rate is high compared to other geographical areas, and from previous stranding rates from the Prince William Sound region.
 However, this may simply have been an artifact of increased effort after the spill.
 Blubber samples and scrapings from the stomach lining from the stranded whales were analyzed for hydrocarbons.
 There was no indication of oil contamination in these tissues and cause of death could not be determined.
-Caution, however, must be used when interpreting these results since the carcasses were old when found and decomposition decreases the viability of the tissue samples for hydrocarbon analysis.
+Caution, however, must be used when interpreting these results since the carcasses were old when found and decomposition decreases the viability of the tissue samples for hydrocarbon analyses.